tstockwell/TermSatNet/README.md

 > iterations are used to build e-graphs but not used in proofs.

 It is shown that the number of expressions in a saturated e-graph is limited to a quadradic function of the size of the root expression.
-> In other words, to find the cofactors required to reduce an expression you only need to look at a
-> polynomial number of other expressions.
+> In other words, to find the cofactors required to reduce an expression you only need to look at a polynomial number of other expressions.

 It is shown that standard expressions can be reduced in length in no more than three steps.
+> The fact that this is possible is a measure of how powerful the structural rules are, especially exchange.

 Finally, it is shown that any expression can always be fully reduced in a polynomial # of steps.